iu-parfunc/lvars/redex/README.md

 ### Building and running

-Running `make all` from the lambdaLVar-redex directory will build and all the tests will run, using both reduction relations.
-There's [one particular test][slow-test] that runs so slowly under `small-step-slow-rr` that we put it in a "slow test suite" by itself.
+Running `make all` in this directory will build all the lambdaLVar languages and run all their test suites, using both reduction relations.
+Be warned: in the test suite for the lambdaLVar-nats language, there's one particular that runs so slowly under `slow-rr` that we put it in a "slow test suite" by itself.
+(To avoid the slow test, simply run `make`.)
-Here are what the performance results of from a recent run of `make all` look like:

 ```
-Running metafunction tests...All 51 tests passed.
+Running metafunction tests...All 57 tests passed.
-cpu time: 22 real time: 22 gc time: 0
+cpu time: 14 real time: 13 gc time: 0
-Running test suite with small-step-fast-rr...All 17 tests passed.
+Running test suite with fast-rr...All 19 tests passed.
-cpu time: 307 real time: 309 gc time: 0
+cpu time: 127 real time: 128 gc time: 16
-Running test suite with small-step-slow-rr...All 17 tests passed.
+Running test suite with slow-rr...All 19 tests passed.
-cpu time: 1004 real time: 1012 gc time: 66
+cpu time: 486 real time: 486 gc time: 8
-Running slow test suite with small-step-fast-rr...One test passed.
+Running slow test suite with fast-rr...One test passed.
-cpu time: 320 real time: 324 gc time: 15
+cpu time: 153 real time: 154 gc time: 4
-Running slow test suite with small-step-slow-rr...One test passed.
+Running slow test suite with slow-rr...One test passed.
-cpu time: 1010991 real time: 1022071 gc time: 13267
+cpu time: 365914 real time: 365523 gc time: 7949
 ```

-The slow test takes several orders of magnitude longer when run with `small-step-slow-rr` than with `small-step-fast-rr`.
-(Those numbers are in milliseconds -- so the slow test is taking about 17 minutes!)
+The slow test takes several orders of magnitude longer when run with `slow-rr` than with `fast-rr`.
 Stepping through the test manually using `traces` finds 64 terms for the slow version, and 15 for the fast version.

 ### Automated testing

-Some lambdaLVar tests are running (and, hopefully, passing) on [a Jenkins continuous integration server][jenkins].
+Some lambdaLVar tests are running on [a Jenkins continuous integration server][jenkins].

 [lambdaLVar-TR]: http://www.cs.indiana.edu/cgi-bin/techreports/TRNNN.cgi?trnum=TR702